TheMaverickProgrammer/C-Python-like-Decorators/README.md

 }
 ```

-By specifying the arguments for the closure as an `auto` pack, we can avoid template type deduction all together - much more readable!
+By specifying the arguments for the closure as an `auto` pack, we can avoid template type parameters all together - much more readable!

 # Nested decorators
 Great, we can begin putting it all together!
 We have: